Hacktoberfest-Nepal/Hacktoberfest_CTF/Writeups/Web/Advanced/WrestlePHP/kiranghimire.md

 It was easy challenge.Just run the below code you will get the answer.

-You can get pdf from this site : [Click Here](https://shattered.io)
+You can get pdfs from this site : [Click Here](https://shattered.io)

 ```